GoogleChrome/web-vitals/README.md

    * The total time to create the connection to the requested domain.
    */
   connectionDuration: number;
   /**
+   * The total unattributed time spent on browser processing.
+   */
+  waitingDuration: number;
+  /**
    * The total time from when the request was sent until the first byte of the
    * response was received.
 This includes network time as well as server